Bounds to electron spin qubit variability for scalable CMOS architectures: Results

+\bmhead{Si/SiO$_2$ roughness} The Si/SiO$_{2}$ interface has an intrinsic fractal structure~\cite{Yoshinobu1995}, that has not been considered in previous variability studies (\cite{Ferdous2018, Gamble2016,martinez_variability_2022}) .
+Our decision to simulate a 7$\times$7 dot array is motivated by understanding how this fractal scaling of the interface roughness impacts qubit properties at different length scales (see Fig.~\ref{fig1}\textbf{b}).
+One-qubit properties, for instance, depend on the roughness obtained within the quantum dot diameter ($\sim$ 15~nm), while two-qubit properties are related to the interdot distance (30-60~nm).
+The roughness amplitude can differ significantly between these two scales due to this fractal structure, so a quantitative characterization of the interface is necessary.

-Our methodology differs from these previous approaches.
-We validate our theoretical analysis through extensive comparison with observations from a number of devices.
-The three-dimensional models used for electrostatic simulations were based on TEM and SEM images of our devices (see Fig.~\ref{fig1}\textbf{f} and methods section).
-Our model of the Si/SiO2 interface is based on the roughness observed in TEM images (Fig.~\ref{fig1}\textbf{d-e})~\cite{Goodnick1985,Zhao2010,Yoshinobu1995}, allowing us to include more realistic features.
-By convolving these images with the expected face-centred cubic lattice of monocrystalline silicon we can mathematically discern the interface and analyse the roughness at different scales~\cite{Goodnick1985,Zhao2010}, quantified through its power spectral density (PSD) as a function of the in-plane correlation length scale $\lambda$~\cite{Yoshinobu1995,Persson2014}.
-Our work incorporates a theoretical study of the realistic scale-dependent fractal structure of the roughness \cite{Yoshinobu1995} and the development of theoretical tools capable of capturing this multiscale physics in a realistic device model (Fig.~\ref{fig1}\textbf{g}).
+Our model of the Si/SiO$_{2}$ (Fig.~\ref{fig1}.\textbf{b}) is based on the roughness observed in TEM images (Fig.~\ref{fig1}\textbf{d-e})~\cite{Goodnick1985,Yoshinobu1995}, allowing us to include more realistic features.
+By convolving these images with the expected face-centred cubic lattice of monocrystalline silicon we can mathematically discern the interface and analyse the roughness at different scales~\cite{Goodnick1985}, quantified through its power spectral density (PSD) as a function of the in-plane correlation length scale $\lambda$~\cite{Yoshinobu1995}.
+Our work incorporates a theoretical study of the realistic scale-dependent fractal structure of the roughness~\cite{Yoshinobu1995} and the development of theoretical tools capable of capturing this multiscale physics in a realistic device model (Fig.~\ref{fig1}\textbf{f-g}).